Five ways that AI can practically support effective sales strategies for manufacturing, distribution, and wholesale enterprises in 2024 and beyond.

 Enterprises collect vast amounts of raw data across multiple data repositories.
 The actual business value of this raw data is only realized when this data is combined to establish patterns using such techniques as statistical analysis.

-These patterns form key business insights that enable organizations to spot hidden informational trends, identify both outliers and key business drivers to enable more effective next best action for sales recommendations.
+These patterns form key business insights that enable organizations to spot hidden informational trends and identify both outliers and key business drivers to enable more effective next-best action for sales recommendations.

 5. Getting your team's game on

 Driving employee satisfaction and motivation is one of the critical challenges of the age for enterprises looking to retain and indeed attract top talent.
 We already see the potential of AI applications to significantly assist in this process by adding gamification elements to everyday aspects of the sales role.
 Popular gaming elements we increasingly expect to see become commonplace within sales operations in the new decade include leaderboards, badges, points and scores, levels, and challenges.